prototypefund/Digital_Bargeld-docs/api-sync.rst

      expiration of the longest lasting record that they explicitly deleted.
-     Purchases do not have an expiration time, thus they create a challenge if an indivdiual purchase is deleted, as such deletions cannot be summarized as above.
-On the other hand, remembering the deletion of the purchase is itself evidence that the user might have wanted to erase.
-Thus, we first of all only store the hash of the primary key of the deleted transaction.
-Second, we keep such deletion records only for a limited time, like one month.
-Finally, when merging wallets, transactions older than one month must occur in both wallets to be preserved, while otherwise they must occur in either wallet to be integrated into the merged result.
+     Purchases do not have an expiration time, thus they create a challenge if an indivdiual purchase is deleted.
+Thus, when an individual purchase is deleted, the wallet is to keep track of the deletion with a deletion record.
+The deletion record still includes the purchase amount and purchase date.
+Thus, when purchases are deleted "in bulk" in a way that would have covered the individual deletion, such deletion records may still be subsumed by a more general deletion clause.
+In addition to the date and amount, the deletion record should only contain a salted hash of the original purchase record's primary key, so as to minimize information leakage.
   *  The database should contain a "last modified" timestamp to ensure we do not go backwards in time if the synchronization service is malicious.
 Merging two databases means taking the max of the "last modified" timestamps, not setting it to the current time.